sebastianotronto/aoc/2024/README.md

 the test case into your terminal; press Ctrl-D to enter and EOF and terminate the input.

+*Note: I have been told that I should not check in the input files in my public repository, so I have removed them.
+To run my solutions using the Makefiles you should download your own input file and call it `input`.*

 For second part you can edit the file `dayNNb.cpp` and run `make btest` and `make brun`.